 There are routes into illustration for both university graduates and school leavers.

 Although there are no formal academic requirements for entry into the profession, fine art, illustration and graphic design qualifications may be helpful.
 Postgraduate courses may be beneficial and are available in subjects such as children’s book illustration, medical art, graphic design and illustration.
-However, aptitude, relevant experience and artistic abilities are generally considered by employers to be more important.
+However, aptitude, relevant experience and artistic abilities are generally considered by employers to be more important than qualifications.
 It is essential to prepare a sound portfolio of work that can be used to demonstrate abilities.

 To find out how to get into a career in this area via a school leaver route, visit the media section of TARGETcareers, our website aimed at school leavers.